 The nine following principles help any team, big or small, work hard and achieve big goals:

-Work relationships key.
-Even though professional relationships are supposed to be businesslike, it’s important to make a personal connection with your team.
-As a leader, you need to understand what makes your team tick – both professionally and personally.
-This shows you care, and establishes trust.
+Even though professional relationships are supposed to be businesslike, it’s essential to make a personal connection with your team.
+As a leader, you need to understand what makes your team tick professionally and personally.
+This shows you care and establishes trust.

-Don’t criticize, explain.
 Every employee makes mistakes, some big and some small.
-Instead telling them they did a bad job, explain exactly what they did wrong and what changes you need them to make immediately.
+Instead of telling them, they did a lousy job, explain precisely what they did wrong and what changes you need them to make immediately.
 Be firm, but don’t break the trust you have with a good employee by criticizing them for an honest mistake.